 Let’s first go back to the original story of Qurbani to better understand its significance.
 Qurbani can be traced back to the Prophet Ibrahim (AS).
-He was commanded by Allah (SWT) to sacrifice the person who was closest to him – his son, Ismail.
+He was commanded by Allah (SWT) to sacrifice the person who was closest to him – his son, Ismail (AS).
 Ibrahim (AS) loved his son dearly, but in order to demonstrate his devotion to Allah (SWT), he was prepared to sacrifice his son.
 Ibrahim (AS) explained to Ismail what was commanded of him by Allah (SWT) and, in obedience to his father and acceptance of what was required by Allah (SWT), agreed, but he requested two things.

 First, he requested that his legs and arms be tied so that he would not struggle, and he also asked that his father wear a blindfold so that he didn’t have to see him suffer.
 Ismail (AS) accepted the sacrifice because he was aware of how much his father loved him, and he knew that Ibrahim needed to do this to prove his devotion to Allah (SWT).

 Qurbani is observed by Muslims in order to honour the sacrifice that Ibrahim (AS) was prepared to make as he demonstrated the level of devotion and submission Allah (SWT) expects.
 As well as being an act of obedience, the importance of Qurbani is as an act of charity – an element that is echoed throughout the religion of Islam.

 “A person is not a believer who fills his stomach while his neighbour goes hungry.”
 Prophet Muhammad (PBUH) (Bukhari)